jcward/vscode-hxcpp-debug/README.md

 ## Usage

 ### Setup your project
 In your project, add a `.vscode` folder with a `launch.json` file in it.
-See example `launch.json` files (they are currently platform-specific) in the [test CLI project](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20cli) or the [test OpenFL project](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20openfl).
+See example `launch.json` files (they have platform-specific build sections for Windows, Linux, & Mac) in the [test CLI project](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20cli) or the [test OpenFL project](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20openfl).

 You will need to update some of the parameters -- these tell the extension how to compile and launch your project, for example: